MTCM Blog

 In that sense, trade receivables securitization is not competition for supply chain finance; it is the structural backbone that can make it more robust and scalable.

-One way to conceptualise trade receivables securitization is to think of it as a receivables fund housed in a securitization vehicle:
+One way to conceptualize trade receivables securitization is to think of it as a receivables fund housed in a securitization vehicle:

-• The “fund” invests only in your eligible trade receivables, constantly refreshing as new invoices appear.
+• The “Fund” Layer: The “fund” invests only in your eligible trade receivables, constantly refreshing as new invoices appear.

-• Investors (or bank funders) provide capital by buying notes or funding lines, taking exposure to that receivables pool.
+• The “Investor” Layer: Investors (or bank funders) provide capital by buying notes or funding lines, taking exposure to that receivables pool.

-• The vehicle is designed to be bankruptcy‑remote, so the risk they take is primarily on the receivables and the structure, not on the corporate’s general creditors.
+• The “Isolation” Layer: The vehicle is designed to be bankruptcy‑remote, so the risk they take is primarily on the receivables and the structure, not on the corporate’s general creditors.

 For issuers that already think in terms of platforms and programmes, this “fund within a vehicle” perspective lines up neatly with how we position MTCM as a Securitization Architect: one architecture, multiple strategies.